yogeshepam/node_mentoring_program/README.md

 2. Optional: `npm install -g sequelize-cli`
 (In case you dont', you'll need to prefix every call to the sequelize command with ./node_modules/.bin.)
+3. Run pgAdmin to check DB and tables.

 2. Run DB server